Frequently Asked Questions

 Is there a form for letters of recommendation?

 A cover form for the letters of recommendation is provided for submission online.
-However, the form is not necessary, We prefer that all letters of recommendation are submitted through the online application system.
-However, if letters are to be mailed, please mail them directly to Ashley Zaragoza (to the address indicated above).
-If mailed, all letters of recommendations should be written on institution letterhead and must arrive in sealed envelopes.
-Opened letters will not be accepted.
+However, the form is not necessary.
+All letters of recommendation are submitted through the online application system.
 Additionally, all letters of recommendation are considered confidential and you waive your right to access.
-If you do NOT wish to waive this right of access, you MUST have your referee attach a brief statement from you indicating that you have NOT waived your right of access to this letter and give it to your referee before (s)he writes the letter.
+If you do NOT wish to waive this right of access, you MUST have your reference attach a brief statement from you indicating that you have NOT waived your right of access to this letter and give it to your reference before (s)he writes the letter.
 S(he) must know that you may request access.

 Do I need to submit a cover page with my official transcripts?